JpChii/nlp-with-hugging-face/notes/tokenizer.md

 tokens = tokenizer(text).tokens()
 ```
 * `word_ids()` --> This method provides word id for each word in a sequence.
 When tokenizer split into sub-words, all the sub-words of single word will have same word id which is index of that word when it was split based on space during pretokenization step.
+* return_overflowing_tokens -> To enable slidiing window to avoid  trunctaion

 ## Outputs